Priscilla and Aquila

 It is thought by some to be possible, in light of her apparent prominence, that Priscilla held the office of presbyter.
 She also is thought by some to be the anonymous author of the Epistle to the Hebrews.

 New Testament references

-They are mentioned six times in four different books of the New Testament, always named as a couple and never individually.
+They are mentioned six times in four different books and by two different human penman (Paul and Luke) in the New Testament.
+They are always named as a couple and never individually.
 Of those six references, Aquila's name is mentioned first only twice: and one of the times on account of it being Paul's first encounter with them, probably through Aquila first.
-Priscilla's name is mentioned first on four occasions; this may indicate her equal status with her husband, or even possibly that Priscilla was thought of as the more prominent teacher and disciple.
-In 1900, Adolf von Harnack suggested that Priscilla wrote the epistle to the Hebrews.